haizlin/fe-interview/README-en.md

 - Welcome to **Issues**, encourage **PR**, and thank **Star**.，What good suggestions do you have for us to share and discuss with me via Wechat！
 > I hope you can study and think everyday, so that you can come here!!!
 (Don't come for anyone, come for yourself!)

-## Reprint
-> Recently, many friends on the Internet abused links, packaged and charged, so that needy friends can not find the latest test questions, contrary to my original intention, added some statements:

-- Statement:
-  1. You can reprint all the interview questions in it anywhere, but please add the address of the warehouse, because you seldom update it after reprinting, but the warehouse will be updated on time every day.
-  2. I don't charge anything, I don't, I won't, I won't, I won't, I won't authorize anybody to charge.
-  3. You do not need to crawl this warehouse, if you need any format, you can chat with me, such as local reading PDF, I have time to make PDF, for your convenience!

 ## Origin
 > The story originated from an interview question sent by a departing colleague, and then exploded in a group of micro-letters from departments and enterprises.
 After answering the question, people thought it would be better if they came to ask one question every day.
 Face-to-face training, suddenly want to do what they want to say, so there is this open source warehouse, only for the benefit of others!